The Little Stranger: Plot summary

-Several weeks later, Mrs Ayers appears to have recovered, but Faraday is shocked to discover that she has come to believe that the ghostly presence in the house is Susan, and takes comfort that Susan is around her at all times.
-Faraday is shocked to see a bloody scratch appear on her chest, and Mrs Ayers explains that Susan is impatient to be with her and sometimes harms her in her eagerness.
+Several weeks later, Mrs Ayres appears to have recovered, but Faraday is shocked to discover that she has come to believe that the ghostly presence in the house is Susan, and takes comfort that Susan is around her at all times.
+Faraday is shocked to see a bloody scratch appear on her chest, and Mrs Ayres explains that Susan is impatient to be with her and sometimes harms her in her eagerness.
 Faraday believes the wounds are self-inflicted, and convinces a reluctant Caroline to put her mother in a care home for her own safety so that they may live peacefully at Hundreds after they marry.
 Caroline is shocked he plans to live at the manor, but agrees that her mother should be taken to safety.
 The next morning, Caroline wakes to discover her mother has hanged herself in her bedroom, and that her body bears the marks of a number of seemingly-self-inflicted wounds, scratches and bites.

-The day of Mrs Ayres's funeral, Faraday pressures Caroline to agree to marry him, and she agrees to a date in six weeks time.
+The day of Mrs Ayres' funeral, Faraday pressures Caroline to agree to marry him, and she agrees to a date in six weeks' time.
 He happily begins preparing for the wedding and begins to fantasize about living at Hundreds while a grieving Caroline is listless and uninterested in wedding planning or managing the estate.
 The day Faraday brings her the wedding dress and ring he has selected for her, she breaks off their engagement, telling him she does not love him and announces she plans to sell Hundreds Hall and move abroad.
 Faraday refuses to accept her decision and throws the ring at her, cracking a window pane.
 He tries several times to talk Caroline out of her decision with increasing vehemence and desperation.

-On the night of their would-be wedding, Faraday has a call that takes him out until the middle of the night, and he falls asleep in his car near the grounds of Hundred Hall.
+On the night of their would-be wedding, Faraday has a call that takes him out until the middle of the night, and he falls asleep in his car near the grounds of Hundreds Hall.
 When he finally comes home the next morning, he learns that Caroline is dead, having fallen from the second floor onto a marble landing.
 At the inquest, Betty reports that she awoke to hear Caroline go upstairs to investigate a sound she heard in the darkened hall.
 She simply cried out "You!" then fell to her death.
 Betty publicly shares her belief that the house was haunted, to the court's general derision.
 Faraday is asked to testify at the inquest, and has a momentary vision on the stand of Caroline fleeing from something in terror.
 He pulls himself together and testifies that Caroline had also believed the house to be haunted, and that he believes her death was a suicide.